MANOJKUMAR877/telegram-node-connection/readme.md

 Follow the prompts to create the package.json file.

 Step 5: Start the server: node server.js
 Ensure that the server is running without any errors.
-If there are any errors, resolve them before proceeding.

 Step 6: Open another terminal window or tab.